Jxck/jxck.io/mozaic.fm/episodes/42/monthly-web-201809.md

 - Release Notes for Safari Technology Preview 65
   - <https://webkit.org/blog/8411/release-notes-for-safari-technology-preview-65/>
 - Other
   - Bailey Basile on Twitter: "Safari on iOS 12 changes the look of the URL/Search bar for sites using Extended Validation certificates.
-Before and after screenshots below.…
+Before and after screenshots below...
     - <https://twitter.com/BasileBailey/status/1041787756697899008>
     - iOS 12 の Safari と Safari 12 で EV 証明書の表示がされなくなった
   - Changeset 236144 - WebKit - Enable Unified Plan by default